Galactic Center gamma-ray excess from a generic triaxial halo: Introduction

 Methods to differentiate between the MSP hypothesis, the dark matter hypothesis, and the cosmic-burst hypothesis can be broadly classified into three categories.
 The first category focuses on identifying small-scale power in the GCE, where dark matter annihilation and the cosmic-burst hypotheses predict a smoother photon distribution while MSPs predict a clumpier one (see e.g. \cite{Zhong:2019ycb, Buschmann:2020adf, Ramirez:2024oiw, Christy:2024gsl, List:2025qbx}).
 The second category involves examining the morphology of the GCE, that is, its angular distribution, which could differentiate among all three hypotheses.
 In the simplest annihilation scenario, the signal traces the dark matter density squared and is therefore expected to be approximately spherically symmetric around the GC, reflecting an approximately spherical halo shape.
-In contrast, the MSP scenario predicts a more ``boxy" or elongated shape along the disk bulge inherited from the stellar population.
+In contrast, the MSP scenario predicts a more ``boxy" or elongated peanut shape along the disk bulge inherited from the stellar population (e.g.~\cite{Song:2024iup}).
 Finally, the cosmic-ray bursts would give some preference for an elongation of the GCE perpendicular to the Galactic plane.
 There are also hybrid methods that combine these first two approaches~\cite{Manconi:2025ogr}.
-Finally, if the GCE is a signal of weakly interacting dark matter with its proper thermal relic cross section (see \cite{Steigman:2012nb}) as its observed flux suggests (see e.g. \cite{DiMauro:2021raz, Cholis:2021rpp}), then associated signals can be searched for in other targets such as dwarf galaxies, the Andromeda galaxy or the isotropic gamma-ray background \cite{McDaniel:2023bju, Karwin:2020tjw, Cholis:2024hmd}, in other wavelengths \cite{Bringmann:2014lpa}, in cosmic rays \cite{Hooper:2014ysa, Cirelli:2014lwa, Bringmann:2014lpa, Cholis:2020twh, Krommydas:2022loe, Zhu:2022tpr}, as there may in fact already be a signal in cosmic-ray antiprotons \cite{Cuoco:2016eej, Cui:2016ppb, Cholis:2019ejx}; and in direct dark matter and collider searches (for recent works see e.g.~\cite{Berlin:2025fwx, Hooper:2025fda, Roux:2025wem, Hu:2025thq, DiMauro:2025jia}).
-Additionally, observations from future observatories may shed light on this active debate \cite{Keith:2022xbd, Miller:2023qph, Lei:2025jsu, IceCube:2025fcn, SKAOPulsarScienceWorkingGroup:2025syv}.